-Security decision makers understand that cybersecurity entails more than AV/firewall The vast majority of security decision makers acknowledge that basic AV/firewall is not enough to protect their environments and thus deploy at least one advanced security product with more than half engaging MSSP/MDR to augment their security posture.
+Security decision makers understand that cyber defense entails more than AV/firewall The vast majority of security decision makers acknowledge that basic AV/firewall is not enough to protect their environments and thus deploy at least one advanced security product with more than half engaging MSSP/MDR to augment their security posture.
 Nearly half reported they need incremental controls to better secure their infrastructure.

 Significant Security Incidents are Common Reality